The Lowdown on Cycling and Food

 You feel nearly unable to continue and are in a deficit of carbohydrates and sugar.
 Imagine bonking as a “low fuel indicator.”
 What you eat affects your performance on the bike.

-Obviously, there are no set rules, magic formulas or secrets to eating correctly for riding.
-Everyone is different, doing different types of riding and have a variety of goals.
+Obviously, there are no set rules, magic formulas, or secrets to eating correctly for riding.
+Everyone is different, doing different types of riding, and has a variety of goals.
 To detail my tips for eating on the bike, we first need to separate the generic phrase “healthy eating” into three categories.
 Let’s break down our cycling and food tips!

 Eating for weight lose